Sharon Kinne: Early life and marriage

 After their wedding, the Kinnes returned to Provo, Utah.
-James resumed his studies at BYU, but put them on hold again at the end of the fall semester.
-The couple returned to Independence, where both took jobs—Sharon babysat and tended shops, while James worked as an electrical engineer at Bendix Aviation.
+James resumed his studies at BYU but put them on hold again at the end of 1956's fall semester.
+The couple returned to Independence, where both partners took jobs—Sharon babysat and tended shops, while James worked as an electrical engineer at Bendix Aviation.
 Although Sharon claimed to have miscarried the child that had brought about their marriage, she soon became pregnant again.
-In the fall of 1957, she gave birth to a girl they named Danna.
+In the fall of 1957, she gave birth to a girl the couple named Danna.

-Sharon was reportedly a lavish spender who expected finer things out of life, but on James's salary they lived first in a rented home next to his parents' residence, then in a ranch-style house they had built at 17009 East 26th Terrace, Independence.
-James worked the night shift at Bendix, and his wife initially filled her days with shopping and, later, with other men.
-By the time the couple had a second child, Troy, Sharon was carrying on a regular extramarital affair with a friend from high school, John Boldizs.
+Sharon was reportedly a lavish spender who expected finer things out of life, but on James' salary they lived first in a rented home next to his parents' residence, then in a ranch-style house they had built at 17009 East 26th Terrace, Independence.
+James worked the night shift at Bendix, and Sharon filled her days with shopping and, later, with other men.
+By the time the couple had a second child, a boy named Troy, Sharon was carrying on a regular extramarital affair with a friend from high school, John Boldizs.

 By early 1960, James was contemplating divorce, partially because of Sharon's spending habits and partially because he strongly suspected her infidelity.
-He spoke to his parents about the possibility of divorce on March 18, 1960, telling them that Sharon had agreed to give him one if he allowed her to keep the house, gave her custody the couple's daughter, and paid her US$1,000 in alimony.
-James's parents, devout Mormons, urged him to stay in the marriage.
+He spoke to his parents about the possibility of divorce the day before his death, telling them that Sharon had agreed to give him one if he allowed her to keep the house, gave her custody the couple's daughter and paid her US$1,000 in alimony.
+James' parents, devout Mormons, urged him to stay in the marriage.
 Sharon, too, was thinking about ways out of the marriage; according to Boldizs, she once offered him US$1,000 to kill her husband, or find someone who would, although he later claimed that she may have been joking.